 Digital Media Production Facilities

-We aim to help to develop the creative industries sector in the Outer Hebrides by local provision of HD video equipment and facilities and encouraging local talent by providing production-led training opportunities.
+We help to develop the creative industries sector in the Outer Hebrides by local provision of HD video equipment and facilities and encouraging local talent by providing production-led training opportunities.
 We can also provide skilled professional personnel to assist you.

 UistFilm’s first documentary for BBC ALBA, An Dotair Mòr is available to buy and rent online here